hexolan/stocklet/CONTRIBUTING.md

 # Contributing to Stocklet

-First off, thanks for consdering to contribute to this repository! ❤️
+First off, thanks for considering to contribute to this repository! ❤️

 All types of contributions are encouraged and valued.
 Whilst a lot of the wording in these guidelines are rather generalised and based upon a community template, as a personal touch I would like to thank you for considering contributing to this project.